1100 Peachtree Street NE Suite 2800, Atlanta, GA USA 30309

 Gary Sheehan provides representation and counseling services on a wide range of environmental issues associated with complex regulatory, transactional and litigation matters.
 Mr. Sheehan has significant experience with Clean Air Act matters, including federal and state air quality permitting, enforcement actions, rulemakings and compliance strategy development.
 Other areas of his practice include substantial experience with RCRA, CERCLA and Clean Water Act matters, as well as EPCRA and DOT/FAA enforcement actions.
 Mr. Sheehan also has extensive experience with significant transactional matters for corporate, real estate and financial services clients.
 A portion of his practice is also devoted to providing guidance to his clients on issues associated with the developing climate change and sustainable development regulatory movements.

 Mr. Sheehan has been named a Georgia “Rising Star” in Environmental Law, Environmental Litigation and Administrative Law every year since 2006 by Super Lawyers magazine.
-He is listed in the 2021 and the 2017 and six years immediately preceding editions of Chambers USA: America's Leading Lawyers for Business in the area of Environmental Law.
+He is listed in the 2021, 2022, and in the 2017 and six years immediately preceding editions of Chambers USA: America's Leading Lawyers for Business in the area of Environmental Law.
 Mr. Sheehan was recognized in The Best Lawyers in America® for Environmental Law in 2022 and the nine years immediately preceding.
 He was named a 2012 "Legal Elite" for Environmental Law by Georgia Trend magazine.

 Provide full-service environmental counseling for a major national food products manufacturer in all areas of environmental compliance including Clean Air Act, Clean Water Act, EPCRA, RCRA, CERCLA, etc., for its food processing and manufacturing facilities located throughout the United States.